Bose Virtually Invisible 300 Wireless Rear Surround Speakers

 These are the only option to add surround sound to the Bose Soundtouch 300 Soundbar and once set up they perform very well.
 This is also one of the few soundbars on the market that offer an option for true 5.1 audio, so based on these facts the Virtually Invisible 300 speakers are fantastic.

 That being said, at £300 I feel they are quite expensive for what they are, and the full system would cost £1700 which is a huge investment.
-If you don’t mind a more intrusive setup a traditional AV receiver plus speakers would work out much cheaper.
+If you don’t mind a more intrusive set up a traditional AV receiver plus speakers would work out much cheaper.
 However, it is one of the only 5.1 soundbar systems on the market, and it is less expensive than Sonos while also offering HDMI ARC, so if you want a easy install discrete 5.1 system, I would say this is currently the best option on the market.
+Nevertheless, if you're looking for something more budget-friendly, sites like The Product Analyst have tons of suggestions for soundbars under $500.
+They come from reputable brands too, so the sound quality remains pretty solid.